 - Can I pay the Guarantor Loan separately

 Considering a Guarantor Loan? or an IVA?
 Give us a call on 0800 077 6180 or complete the form below to speak to one of our experts.

 How Guarantor Loans work

-You will be protected from your creditors in an IVA.
-Affordable payments are made towards all of your debts usually over a fixed period.
+You will be protected from all your creditors.
 Your creditors cannot pursue you for the debt during or after the IVA has finished, which brings great peace of mind.

-You must understand that if you cannot pay then your guarantor will have to make the monthly payments for you.
+However when you start the IVA, your guarantor will have to start making the normal agreed payments for you.
 If they cannot pay the monthly payments, creditors can take enforcement action against them to retrieve the debt in full.